Graduate Diploma in Journalism

 Students with any bachelor’s degree, or with other qualifications of an equivalent standard, are able to apply to the Graduate Diploma in Journalism programme.

-Students with English as an additional language are also required to provide evidence of IELTS (academic) 7.5, with no score less than 7.0.
+If English is your additional language, you are also required to provide evidence of IELTS (academic) 7.5, with no score less than 7.0.

 How to apply